andreskrey/readability.php/README.md

 make test-all
 ```

 This will start all the containers and run all the tests on every supported version of PHP.
-If you want to test against a specific version, you can use `make test-7.0`, `make test-7.1`, or `make test-7.2`.
+If you want to test against a specific version, you can use `make test-7.0`, `make test-7.1`, `make test-7.2`, or `make test-7.3`.

+If you really want to test against every supported version of PHP and every supported version of libxml, run `test-all-versions`.
+This will test against PHP versions 7 to 7.3 and libxml versions 2.9.4 to 2.9.9.
+Normally you won't need to do this unless you think you've found a bug on an specific version of libxml.

 ## Code porting